TMCooper/Anime-Sama-Downloader/README.md

 > [!NOTE]
 > - If you want to launch in debug mode simply do ``python main.py --debug``
-> - To launch the API with a specific IP and port, use : ``python main --api-option -ip 127.0.0.1 -port 5001`` or, with shorthand options : ``python main --api-option -i 127.0.0.1 -p 5001`` You can choose any IP or port you want.
+> - To launch the API with a specific IP and port, use : ``python main -ip 127.0.0.1 -port 5001`` or, with shorthand options : ``python main -i 127.0.0.1 -p 5001`` You can choose any IP or port you want.
-> - If you don’t specify an IP or port, the API will use the default configuration some other exemple : ``python main --api-option -port 5001`` or ``python main --api-option -ip 127.0.0.1``
+> - If you don’t specify an IP or port, the API will use the default configuration some other exemple : ``python main -port 5001`` or ``python main -ip 127.0.0.1`` (it's also works with -p and -i)
 > - If you want to run normaly simply do the command below

 ### Playwright Installation